rust-lang-ja/book-ja/src/ch02-00-guessing-game-tutorial.md

 ```

 <!--
-This line prints the string we saved the user’s input in.
-The set of curly
+This line prints the string that now contains the user’s input.
+The `{}` set of
-brackets, `{}`, is a placeholder: think of `{}` as little crab pincers that
+curly brackets is a placeholder: think of `{}` as little crab pincers that hold
-hold a value in place.
-You can print more than one value using curly brackets:
+a value in place.
+You can print more than one value using curly brackets: the
-the first set of curly brackets holds the first value listed after the format
+first set of curly brackets holds the first value listed after the format
 string, the second set holds the second value, and so on.
 Printing multiple
 values in one call to `println!` would look like this:
 -->